Stanton homers twice, powering Yankees past Indians 5-3

 Yankees starter Jordan Montgomery settled in after a 37-pitch first inning, but was lifted in the fifth, one out shy of qualifying for the win.

-Lucas Luetge (1-0) came on and got four outs and was credited with his first win in the majors since 2013 with Seattle.
-The right-hander kicked around in the minors the past few seasons before signing with New York in March.
+Lucas Luetge (1-0) came on and got four outs and was credited with his first win in the majors since Sept.
+4, 2013, with Seattle.
+The left-hander kicked around in the minors the past few seasons before signing with New York in March.

+Luetge said he wasn’t aware of his long-awaited win until receiving a congratulatory text from a friend.

+”I really wasn’t paying attention to what part of the game I was in,” the 34-year-old said. ”I was just trying to get outs, but afterward I was like, `That’s pretty cool.”’

 Darren O’Day and Chad Green pitched an inning apiece before closer Aroldis Chapman worked the ninth for his fourth save.